bonkmaykrQ/firestar/README.md

 ![](https://files.worlio.com/users/bonkmaykr/http/git/embed/firestar.png)

-# about 10% complete (basic frontend in progress)
+# about 10% complete (basic frontend in progress, nonfunctional)

-# TODO: introduction
+Firestar is a mod manager for WipEout 2048 which automatically handles sorting mods by priority and repacking game assets based on selected add-on packs.
+It runs on a desktop/laptop computer and aims to allow easy installation of mods for users who have only a surface level understanding of hacking the PSVita.
+TODO: modlist window screenshot

 # FAQ
 ## What is the difference between Compatibility Mode and Fast Mode?